frezixs/House_Price_Forecasting/MachineLearning.md

 We used feature importance to indicates the relative importance features when making a prediction.
 Feature importance scores can be calculated for problems that involve predicting a numerical value.

 ## Data Splitting
-We split the data to 80% of training and 20% of testing.
+We split the data into 80% of training and 20% of testing.

 ## Model Choice
 Since we would like to predict the housing prices based on different features which is predicting continuous values.
 Therefore, we chose to use supervised learning regression model.